This page contains my Mystery Train Challenge. Who's the best guitarist on this classic Elvis Presley song?

-I purchased the album "The Sun Sessions" new in 1978 a year after Elvis' death and Mystery Train was the main reason.
+I purchased the album "The Sun Sessions" new in 1976 a year before Elvis' death and Mystery Train was the main reason.
 I played all songs on the album once and then played Mystery Train and That's All Right (mama) several times again.

 I then recorded the album on a reel to reel tape deck and have never again played the album.
 Today it is framed and hangs on a wall in my home office, along with many of my other favorite albums.